Allisterh/Large-BVAR-Python-codes-/README.md

-# Large Bayesian VAR of the US Economy authored by Richard Crump, Stefano Eusepi, Eric Qian, and Argia Sbordone
+# Python Codes for Large Bayesian VAR of the US Economy authored by Richard Crump, Stefano Eusepi, Domenico Giannone, Eric Qian, and Argia Sbordone

 ## Overview